WPDX (AM): Sale

 On September 26, 2013, Linda Bowers entered into an agreement to sell WCLG and sister station WCLG-FM to AJG Corporation, for $1.8 million.
 Bowers also entered into a time brokerage agreement, allowing AJG to operate the station prior to the close of the sale.

 The Federal Communications Commission (FCC) rescinded the transfer-of-ownership application on October 21, 2013, after an objection by Joe Potter, Senior Vice President of IMG Sports.
 Potter contended there were "very close connections and operational control" between AJG Corporation and West Virginia Radio Corporation (now WVRC Media).
-(WVRC) and AJG's purchase of WCLG-AM/FM would "possibly in violation of FCC regulations."
+(WVRC) and AJG's purchase of WCLG-AM/FM would be "possibly in violation of FCC regulations."
 The co-directors of West Virginia Radio Corporation, John and David Raese, operate AJG Corporation as a trust for their descendants.

 Potter's complaint went on to say that "IMG was close to finalizing a contract to air WVU sports" but was "prevented by the terms of AJG's purchase agreement", which barred Bowers Broadcasting Corporation from "'entering into any contract or agreement' without the consent of AJG".

 West Virginia Radio Corporation previously held the rights to West Virginia University sports before losing them to IMG Sports.
 West Virginia Radio Corporation filed a lawsuit against West Virginia University and IMG Sports to retain the broadcast rights, which it lost in late August 2013.

 The FCC granted the ownership transfer on February 3, 2015 subject to several conditions regarding business relationships and communication between AJG and WVRC.
 Multiple appeals were filed in 2015, 2016, and 2017, with them ultimately being denied by the FCC.

 The transfer to AJG Corporation was eventually consummated on September 1, 2017, at which point WCLG changed its format from classic hits to adult contemporary, branded as "Morgan 92.1".